La Grange

 Who should choose this among other dining options

-The caveat is that the verified information does not support ordering around a named dish, chef signature, counter format, beverage program, or tasting-menu promise.
+Do not plan the meal around a named dish, chef signature, counter format, beverage program, or tasting-menu promise.
 Treat it as a modern-cuisine booking where the better move is to check the current offering before you go.
 Diners who need a detailed chef story, a specific drinks focus, or a formal progression should verify those details directly before booking.

 Use it as a Cholet modern-cuisine option, then compare more broadly if the occasion demands it